governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-overview.md

 slug: /knowledgeontology/model/overview
 ---

-This page should introduce the major information domains in the model and explain how they lead toward a stronger ontology.
+This page introduces the major information domains in the model and explains how they lead toward a stronger ontology.
-The diagram is useful as a visual orientation aid, but it should not be treated as the main subject of the page.
 The real subject is the domain structure itself and the path from high-level understanding toward explicit ontological modeling.

+So the best reading flow is:

+1. get the core framing
+2. look at the diagram as an orienting overview
+3. then read the deeper explanation of how the domains fit together

+## Intro

+The overview matters because it gives a navigable entry point into the knowledge domain before the reader drops into the more detailed model pages.
+It helps people see the major areas of concern, how they relate, and why the overall structure leads toward ontology rather than stopping at a loose conceptual map.

+That is the real value of the page: it is not just a diagram caption.
+It is the bridge between broad domain understanding and more explicit semantic modelling.

+## Diagram

+The diagram works best near the top as a visual orientation aid before the fuller interpretation below.

+<iframe
+  title="GXP-Model-Overview.drawio Diagram"
+  src="/diagram-viewer.html?lightbox=1&layers=1&nav=1&title=GXP-Model-Overview.drawio&file=%2Fassets%2Fknowledgeontology%2Fdiagrams%2FGXP-Model-Overview.drawio"
+  width="100%"
+  height="640"
+  style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
+/>

 ## Why this overview matters